Massive legislation changes affecting Offshore Tax Regimes and Economic Substance Requirements

 - Conduct their control and management activities from Belize, either directly or through a management agency, including that board meetings are held in Belize and at least two directors are resident in Belize.

-Many businesses may fulfill the physical residence and tax residency status via hiring a management agency.
+Most businesses may fulfill the physical presence requirement via hiring a management agency.

 Note that companies physically present in Belize may be subject to capital controls under the Exchange Control Regulations Act.